lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 ### Factor Scores

-Factor *scores* (PA scores) can be created for each case (row) on each component (column).
+Factor *scores* (PA scores) can be created for each case (row) on each factor (column).
 These can be used to assess the relative standing of one person on the construct/variable to another.
 We can also use them in regression (in place of means or sums) when groups of predictors correlate so highly that there is multicolliearity.

-Computation involves multiplying an individual's item-level response by the component loadings we obtained through the PAF process.
-The results will be one score per component for each row/case.
+Computation involves multiplying an individual's item-level response by the factor loadings we obtained through the PAF process.
+The results will be one score per factor for each row/case.

 ```r